 Image/Snapshot updates: The CVM is used to regularly update images and snapshots.

-Step 1: In the Scaling Group List, click the scaling group to which the CVM belongs to go to the management page.
+Step 1: In the Scaling group page, click the scaling group to which the CVM belongs to go to the management page.

-Step 2: In the CVM List at the bottom of the management page, click Enable removal protection for the CVM.
+Step 2: In the Instance List at the bottom of the management page, click Enable removal protection for the CVM.